 The MIUI Camera app offers a variety of photo modes and photo effects and a manual recording mode, where you can adjust the white balance, the focus, the exposure and the ISO.
 In contrast to the fully automatic recording, you can use a bit of skill to get the best out of the camera.
 A nice gimmick is the facial recognition of the app, which allows you to determine the age and gender of the person in the picture.
 A very useful feature is the detection of QR codes.
 Overall, the app is well equipped and easy to use.

-As Dual SIM smartphone The Mi Mix can be equipped with two Nano SIM cards.
+As a dual SIM smartphone, the Mi Mix can be equipped with two nano SIM cards.
 Both 2G, 3G and 4G network standards are supported.
-Xiaomi usual, but lacks the coveted LTE band 20 in this country, which can result in a waiver of LTE, especially in rural areas.
+Xiaomi is common, but lacks the LTE band 20, which is coveted in this country, which can result in a waiver of LTE, especially in rural areas.

 In terms of network quality, there is nothing to complain about with the Mi Mix.
-The connection to the mobile network is stable and has made no disturbances in telephone calls.
-What needs a bit of getting used to is that piezoelectric ceramic acoustic system, The conversation partner is heard a little quieter, as if he was further away.
-Spoken sounds not quite as voluminous as an auricle.
-Nevertheless, the call quality is sufficient to make pleasant phone calls.
-Conversely, the transmission quality of the overall 3 microphones of the smartphone is great.
+The connection to the cellular network is stable and no interference was noticeable during phone calls.
+What takes some getting used to, however, is the piezoelectric ceramic acoustic system.
+You can hear the conversation partner a little quieter, as if they were further away.
+Spoken sound doesn't sound quite as voluminous as through an auricle.
+Nevertheless, the quality of the call is sufficient to make pleasant phone calls.
+Conversely, the transmission quality of the smartphone's 3 microphones is excellent.

 Wi-Fi and Bluetooth

-Besides the usual WLAN standards, the Xiaomi Mi Mix is also Dual Band WiFi (802.11ac) compatible.
+In addition to the common WLAN standards, the Xiaomi Mi Mix is also compatible with Dual Band WiFi (802.11ac).
 Bluetooth is supported up to version 4.2.
-A constant and interference-free wireless transmission succeeds both with WiFi, as well as with Bluetooth.
+Constant and interference-free wireless transmission is possible with both WiFi and Bluetooth.

 NFC, GPS and sensors

 The GPS module does an excellent job.
-A GPS fix takes place within a few seconds, and even inside the building a location up to 10 meters was accurate.
-A test navigation was first class and the integrated e-compass works accurately.
-Next GPS Compass will too GLONASS and Beidou supported.
-A location via the European satellite system "Galileo" would be possible with the Qualcomm Snapdragon 821 SoC, but requires an update from Xiaomi.
+A GPS fix takes place within a few seconds and the location inside the building was accurate to within 10 meters.
+A test navigation went first class and the integrated e-compass also works accurately.
+In addition to GPS, GLONASS and Beidou are also supported.
+A location via the European "Galileo" satellite system would be possible with the Qualcomm Snapdragon 821 SoC, but requires an update from Xiaomi.

 NFC works as it should.
-The existing ones sensors amount to a brightness sensor, an accelerometer, a gyroscope, the aforementioned e-compass, a barometer and a proximity sensor.
-Because of the borderless design, no infrared proximity sensor was used, but a Ultrasonic proximity sensor, In everyday use, the difference is not noticeable.
+The existing sensors amount to a brightness sensor, an acceleration sensor, a gyroscope, the already mentioned e-compass, a barometer and a proximity sensor.
+Because of the rimless design, no infrared proximity sensor was used, but an ultrasonic proximity sensor.
+The difference is not noticeable in everyday use.

 The fingerprint scanner of the Xiaomi Mi Mix is located on the back and below the main camera.
-In practice, the fingerprint scanner shines through a high recognition rate and a very quick unlocking of the smartphone.
+In practice, the fingerprint scanner shines with a high recognition rate and very quick unlocking of the smartphone.
 The number of finger profiles is limited to a maximum of 5.

 The speaker sounds average.
-You look in vain for volume and bass, creating a flat sound.
+Volume and bass are searched in vain, which creates a flat sound.
 The maximum volume is sufficient.
-It does not come to a scratch on maximum volume.
+There is no scratching at maximum volume.

-The playback quality over the 3.5mm headphone jack is more promising.
-Music is rendered very clear and noise-free.
-Also interesting is the built in MIUI 8 equalizer, which can be adjusted individually.
-MIUI 8 even offers different sound profiles for the numerous Xiaomi In-Ears, which can be activated at the touch of a button.
+The playback quality via the 3.5mm headphone connection is more promising.
+Music is played back very clearly and free of noise.
+The equalizer integrated in MIUI 8, which can be individually adjusted, is also interesting.
+MIUI 8 even offers different sound profiles for the numerous Xiaomi in-ears, which can be activated at the push of a button.

-In Xiaomi Mi Mix is a 4.400 mAh battery installed, which seems very large at first glance.
-Because of the very large display and the powerful processor, the battery life is only slightly above the duration of other flagship models.
-If you use your smartphone significantly for WhatsApp or some web browsing, the Mi Mix will achieve a runtime of about 2 days.
-With conventional usage, the running time for 1 is ½ days.
-In intensive use, the battery lasted about a day.
+A 4.400 mAh battery is built into the Xiaomi Mi Mix, which at first glance appears to be very large.
+Because of the very large display and the powerful processor, the battery life is only slightly longer than that of other flagship models.
+If you use your smartphone essentially for WhatsApp or some web browsing, you will achieve runtimes of around 2 days with the Mi Mix.
+With conventional use, the running time is 1 ½ days.
+With intensive use, the battery lasted about a day.

-By Quick Charge 3.0 the smartphone is charged in no time.
-A full charge lasts between 1 ¾ and 2 hours.
-Half a charge of the battery takes only 45 minutes!
-An unusually high heat does not occur during charging.
+With Quick Charge 3.0, the smartphone is charged within a very short time.
+A full charge takes between 1 ¾ and 2 hours.
+Half a charge of the battery only takes 45 minutes!
+There is no unusually high heat generation during charging.